dimitri-vs/llm-prompt-snippets/cursor_ide/README.md

 ## When To Use Agentic Mode

-The original Composer mode isn't anywhere reliable enough, but the Agentic mode is really great for when you need to do something that requires a lot of small changes across a lot of files or as a starting point for a refactoring when you don't really know what upstream/downstream changes are required.
+While the original Composer mode lacks reliability, Agentic mode excels at tasks requiring multiple small changes across files or when initiating refactoring without full knowledge of required upstream/downstream changes.

+⚠️ You should already be doiing this, but if you are going to use Agentic mode, make sure that you keep your code file under 500 lines.
+As of 2025-01, this is the maximum range that Cursor Agent can read in two attempts.

 ## Debugging Workflow

-1. Use sonnet, share relavant error message(s), if new thread explain what I was doing when I got the error message
+1. Start with sonnet and share relevant error message(s).
+For new threads, explain the context of when the error occurred
-2. Use sonnet again in same thread, most of the time it will figure it out on the second try
-3. Switch to o1-preview on last message and resubmit, kind of like getting a second opinion
+2. If the error persists, switch to o1-preview and resubmit your last message (like getting a second opinion)
-4. Switch back to sonnet ask it to add logging messages to help narrow down the source of the issue
+3. Return to sonnet and request additional logging messages to help identify the error source
+4. Create a new chat thread focused specifically on the error message

 ## Cursor for Writing & Prompt Engineering